 Nonsteroidal anti-inflammatory medicines – Over-the-counter drugs like ibuprofen or naproxen are recommended to alleviate swelling and pain.

 Steroid injections – Cortisone injections are usually recommended by doctors as powerful anti-inflammatory treatment.
+To learn more about the effectiveness of cortisone injections click here.

 Repair surgery – In rare cases, the area where the biceps tendon attaches to the glenoid or shoulder socket can be repaired through surgery.